hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 }
 ```

-The form for a stateless, functional components is:
+To declare a type for `props` in a stateless functional component use
+a type annotation like this:

 ```js
 function MyComponent(props: Props) {